-- RABIES ADVISORY ISSUED FOR WEST PENSACOLA, FLORIDA
+- RABIES ALERT ISSUED FOR ESCAMBIA COUNTY, FLORIDA

 Hepatitis A is a vaccine-preventable liver disease.
 While normally not fatal, persons with chronic liver or kidney disease or compromised immune systems are more likely to experience a severe illness, leading to liver failure and possible death.